evert/evert.github.com/_posts/2015/2015-11-28-switching-to-linux.md

 ### The cons

-The battery lives for about 4 hours.
+The battery lives for about 5 hours.
 This is a far cry from the advertised 11, but I'm certain this is 100% because it's Linux.
-A lot of people seem to say that Linux simply 'does more' which is hard to optimize away.
+A lot of people seem to say that Linux simply 'does more all the time' which is hard to optimize away.

-I can deal with 4 hours battery.
+I can deal with 5 hours battery.
 If you need more, you can opt to choose the non-HiDPI - non-touch screen instead.
 It's 1920x1080 pixels instead which is still a big step up from the Air's 1440x900.